getpop/field-query/README.md

 ### Field arguments

-Array of `name:value` properties to filter the results (when applied to a property along a path), or modify the output (when applied to a property on a leaf node) from the field.
-These are enclosed using `()`, and separated using `,`.
+Array of properties to filter the results (when applied to a property along a path), or modify the output (when applied to a property on a leaf node) from the field.
+These are enclosed using `()`, defined using `:` to separate the property name from the value (becoming `name:value`), and separated using `,`.

 _Filtering results **in GraphQL**:_